 Over £1.1 million extra spending takes place in the City of Brighton and Hove as a result of the Veteran Car Run

 A further assessment of the British historic vehicle movement undertaken in conjunction with the Historic Vehicle Research Institute.
-This project was led by Federation Vice President Geoff Smith and carried out with Dr Paul Frost, Dr Chris Hart and Dr Jaime Kaminski supported by past Federation Secretary, Jim Whyman.
+This project was carried out by Dr Paul Frost, Dr Chris Hart and Dr Jaime Kaminski supported by past Federation Secretary, Jim Whyman.

 Data was obtained by questionnaires (electronic and paper) submitted to traders, clubs, club members, museums and individuals.